Legcord/Legcord/README.md

 # armcord
 Armcord is Discord client for Arm Linux.
 Goal of the project is to bring custom discord version of app to arm.
+It uses GooseMod for themes and plugins.
+This will work on normal x86 if you really want it to work.
 # Dependencies:
 nodejs, npm
 # FAQ